blockwatch-cc/tezos-api/content/explorer.md

     "entrypoint_id": 0,
     "is_orphan": false,
     "is_batch": true,
-    "batch_volume": 261.785412
+    "is_sapling": false
   },
   // ...
 ]
 ```

 Returns info about a single operation or a list of related operations.
 Because Tezos supports batch operations (multiple operations sharing the same hash), internal operations (created by smart contract calls in response to a transaction) and implicit events (state changes that do not have an operation hash) this endpoint always returns an array of operation objects.
 In many cases this array contains one element only.
 Use the optional `prim` (boolean) parameter to embed Michelson primitive trees with smart contract calls.
+Use `meta` (boolean) to add optional account metadata.

 ### HTTP Request